Items tagged “gynaecology”

 Tamoxifen has pro-oestrogenic effects on the endometrium and thus is associated with an increased prevalence of: endometrial polyps: occurs in ~8-36% of women in treated 8 endometrial hyperplasia: occurs in ~1-20% of women treated ref cystic endometrial atrophy endometrial carcinoma Epidemi...

 Endometrial hyperplasia is abnormal proliferation of the endometrial glands and stroma, defined as diffuse smooth thickening >10 mm 13.
 One of the main concerns is the potential malignant transformation of the endometrial hyperplasia to endometrial carcinoma.
 Epidemiology Endometrial hyperplas...

 Endometrial atrophy is a response to a hypo-oestrogenic state.
 If it occurs after menopause it can be more specifically termed postmenopausal endometrial atrophy.
 Clinical presentation While most patients are asymptomatic, endometrial atrophy is one of the commonest cause of postmenopausal bl...

-Ovarian thecomas are benign ovarian tumours of sex cord / stromal (mesenchymal) origin.
-They are thought to account for approximately 0.5-1% of all ovarian tumours.
-As ovarian thecomas secrete oestrogen, they are described as functional ovarian tumours.
-Epidemiology They typically present in o...
+Ovarian thecomas are benign ovarian tumors of sex cord / stromal (mesenchymal) origin.
+They are thought to account for approximately 0.5-1% of all ovarian tumors.
+As ovarian thecomas secrete estrogen, they are described as functional ovarian tumors.
+Epidemiology They typically present in older...

 Carcinoma of the cervix

 Carcinoma of the cervix is a malignancy arising from the cervix.
 It is the third most common gynaecologic malignancy (after endometrial and ovarian).
 Epidemiology It typically presents in younger women with the average age of onset at around 45 years.
 Risk factors human papillomavirus (HPV)...

 Cervical polyps are polypoid growths projecting into the cervical canal.
 They can be one of the most common causes of intermenstrual vaginal bleeding.
 Epidemiology Most patients are perimenopausal at the time of presentation, especially in the 5th decade of life.
 They are the most common mass...

 Paraovarian cysts (POCs) are remnants of Wolffian duct in the mesosalpinx that do not arise from the ovary.
 They account for ~10-20% of adnexal masses 3-4.
 Epidemiology They typically occur in women at the ages of 20-40 years old.
 Clinical presentation Most are asymptomatic, although patient...